closertotheend/java-minimalist-convention/README.md

     * Use Interface (starting from java 8, they are awesome)
     * If you cannot two mention options, then use abstract class, and only then ordinary class (probably this is poor design)
     * Learn Strategy pattern, and maybe factory
-    * Go does not have classes, only interfaces
+    * Go(golang) does not have classes, only interfaces

  4. Do not use arrays, use collections
     * In long term, you will reach the point when you will convert array to list